onborodin/arduino-tiny-shell/README.md

 Here I present sample arduino micro-application with
 - ring buffer for input and output with hook to interrupts (wide shared ring buffer code with my adaptation and inmprovement)
-- expanded tiny sheel for command execution.
+- extensible tiny sheel for command execution
 - some data manipulation function
+- PWM timers and interrupts sample

 Shell really is tiny and used only ~850 bytes of microcontroller code.